ZaneBaker2001/support-ops-agent/README.md

 ```
 ## Evaluation

-An evaluation script is included to evaluate the overall quality of the agent.
+An evaluation script is included to assess the overall quality of the agent.

 The script scores the agent on:
 - schema validity